informalsystems/atomkraft/docs/src/adr/03adr-mc-executor.md

 ## Summary

-This document describes the architecture of the Model-Checker (MC) Executor, consisting of two modules, one for models and one for traces.
+This document describes the architecture of the Model-Checker (MC) Executor, consisting of a module for loading models and generating traces.
 See a high-level overview in Atomkraft's architecture diagram: ![Atomkraft architecture diagram](images/architecture-diagram.png).

-The underlying functionality of both modules is mostly provided by Modelator.
+The underlying functionality is mostly provided by Modelator.

 ## Model module

-This module deals with loading, parsing, and setting of models, as an interface to the Modelator's `Model` class.
+This module deals with loading, parsing, setting of models, and generation of traces.
+It is essentially an interface to Modelator's `Model` class.

 ### CLI commands